dustinpfister/blog_posts/_posts/threejs-materials.md

 ### 1.5 - Version number matters with three.js

-Three.js is a project in which the version number matters a whole lot.
-Older posts on three.js often contain examples that will break on newer revisions and vise versa.
-In most of these posts I have been sticking to [three.js 0.91.0 (r91)](https://github.com/mrdoob/three.js/tree/r91)
+Three.js is a project in which the version number matters a whole lot as older posts on three.js often contain examples that will break on newer revisions and vise versa.
+When I first started writing this post I was using [three.js 0.91.0 (r91)](https://github.com/mrdoob/three.js/tree/r91), and the last time I came around to do some editing I was using r127.

 ## 2 - Mesh Materials